arberx/DataLift/README.md

-#livegraph
+#Livegraph
-*Example program using Particle Photon, node.js, SSE, HTML5 Canvas to do real-time graphing*
+*Program using Particle Photon, node.js, SSE, HTML5 Canvas to do real-time, activity tracking.